rdzman/test/CONTRIBUTING.md

 #### Step 4 : Update

-If you cloned a while ago, get the latest changes from upstream:
+If it has been a while since you first made your clone, get all of the latest changes from the upstream repository:

   ```bash
   git checkout master